OpenVisualCloud/SVT-HEVC/Tests/README.md

 VALIDATION_TEST_MODE defines which of the 3 validation test modes that the script runs in:\
 0 = Fast - Used to quickly verify code check-ins.
 Should take around 2 hours\
-1 = Nightly - Used as a daily stability check_seq_support.
+1 = Nightly - Used as a daily stability check-ins_support.
 Should take around 18 hours\
 2 = Full - Used to verify releases of the products.
 Should take around 2 days.\
 Note: Estimated time is based on tests ran on Intel Xeon Gold 6140 CPU w/ 94.7 GB memory.\
 The script modes differ by the total number of tests that are run. \

+### COLOR_MODE

+COLOR_MODE defines which subset of media files are used in the test

+0 = P420, P422, and P444\
+1 = P420 Only\
+2 = P422 Only\
+3 = P444 Only\

 ### QP/VBR

-QP_VBR_MODE defines how the quantization parameter and variable bitrate parameters are specified in the tests:\
+QP_VBR_MODE defines how the quantization parameter, variable bitrate, and constant rate factor parameters are specified in the tests:\

-0 = Both QP and VBR parameters are used\
+0 =QP, VBR, and CRF parameters are used\
-1 = Only QP parameter is used\
+1 = QP Only\
-2 = Only VBR parameter is used\
+2 = VBR Only\
+3 = CRF Only\
+4 = QP and VBR Only\

 ### Encoder Modes

-SPEED_ENC_MODES is a list variable that defines which encoding modes (0-11) are used in the tests.
+SPEED_ENC_MODES is a list variable that defines which encoding modes (0-11) are used in the speed tests.
 It defaults to [0,6,9]

+ENC_MODES is a list variable that defines which encoding modes (0-11) are used in each of the validation test modes.

 ### Number of Frames